-- 1) Decide who will take each job. - 2) Have player 1 set a grid on the floor made up of pieces of paper (as shown on one of the Move It Maps) except with the gem paper facing the ground. - 3) Player 3 will start by standing on the page with the compass rose. - 4) Player 2 will then guide player 3 step-by-step through the paper maze using the provided arm signals. - 5) When player 2 gives the signal to "STOP", player 3 will flip over the page that they are on.
-If that page is a gem, then the maze was a success! - 6) If there is time, let everyone rotate positions and go again!
+''' Decide who will take each job.
+Have player 1 set a grid on the floor made up of pieces of paper (as shown on one of the Move It Maps) except with Player 3 will start by standing on the page with the compass rose.
+Player 2 will then guide player 3 step-by-step through the paper maze using the provided arm signals.
+When player 2 gives the signal to "STOP", player 3 will flip over the page that they are on.
+If that page is a gem, If there is time, let everyone rotate positions and go again! '''